ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Acknowledgments
 {: numbered="no"}

-The following individuals were helpful in shaping this document: Carsten Bormann, Rikard Hoeglund, Ben Kaduk, John Mattsson, Daniel Migault, Jim Schaad, Ludwig Seitz, Goeran Selander and Peter van der Stok.
+The following individuals were helpful in shaping this document: Christian Amsuess, Carsten Bormann, Rikard Hoeglund, Ben Kaduk, John Mattsson, Daniel Migault, Jim Schaad, Ludwig Seitz, Goeran Selander and Peter van der Stok.

 The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; by the H2020 project SIFIS-Home (Grant agreement 952652); and by the EIT-Digital High Impact Initiative ACTIVE.